KateBu/bot-1.3/README.md

-# Update info
-## Telegram bot works properly and supports any types of messages (with or without attachments).
-## VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio, video attachments.
-If there is an attachment the VK bot cannot process, the attachment will be ignored.

 # Echo bot for Telegram and VK

-<p> The bot is not completed yet, it doesn't have any unit-tests. </p>
+<p> Telegram bot works properly and supports any types of messages (with or without attachments).  </p>
+<p> VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio, video attachments.
+If there is an attachment the VK bot cannot process, the attachment will be ignored.   </p>

 ## What the bot can do